jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 -   The projects do not include good design artifacts and research plans.

 This list is not meant to be exhaustive, but it gives the evaluation team some tips to help empower them to decide which proposals to evaluate as most highly rated and to bring forward to an interview.

+### Footnotes
+[^needs]: FAR Part 2.101.
+The concept of an agency’s “needs” is used interchangeably by many agency personnel with the term “requirements.”
+[^requires]: See Aquisition.gov's <a href="https://www.acquisition.gov/content/part-10-market-research"> Market Research section</a> for specifics.
+[^formats]: COs awarding contracts under FAR Part 15 must prepare solicitations and resulting contracts using the uniform contract format.
+[^process]: See <a href="https://obamawhitehouse.archives.gov/omb/procurement_guide_pbsc/">Best Practices for Performance-Based Contracting</a> for more specifics.
+[^statement]: According to FAR Part 37.601 a performance based solicitation may either be a performance work statement or a statement of objectives.
+In our experience, it is far more difficult to meaningfully pivot from years of non-performance based contracts, anchored with a Statement of Work, than it is to start anew with a Statement of Objectives.
+Very frequently, agencies will end up simply rename their former Statement of Work into a “Performance Work Statement” without making the fundamental changes necessary to the actual substance of their operations, administration, and partnering methods.
+[^quality]: One of the most frequent misunderstandings is that the contractor should provide their own QASP.
+FAR 37.604 gives the government the discretion to do this if it so chooses, but it effectively means that the agency is ceding one of its most important ownership functions to ensure quality by allowing the party performing work to define their own measures of success.
+Think of it like a restaurant where they not only serve your food but also write your review of it to share with friends and family.
+[^ceiling]: FAR 16.601(d)(2) A time-and-materials contract or order may be used only if the contract or order includes a ceiling price that the contractor exceeds at its own risk.
+[^owner]: See 18F's <a href="https://18f.gsa.gov/2018/04/17/so-youre-a-product-owner/"> So, you’re a Product Owner...</a> for specifics.
+[^way]: If these were permitted, the interviews could constitute a “discussion” under the Federal Acquisition Regulation, which could trigger an entirely different approach to the procurement process.
+These prohibitions are important.